 False complaints are sometimes made against Police Department employees.
 Citizens should be aware that making a false statement or written declaration under oath may be a violation of Florida State Statute.
 Additionally, officers also have the right to bring a civil suit against any individual who files a false or malicious complaint.

-Bias Based Profiling is the use of race, ethnicity, age, gender, religion, sexual orientation or any other characteristic or status as the sole consideration for any law enforcement action except when a suspect with a specific characteristic is known.
+Biased Policing is the use of race, color, ethnicity, national origin, age, gender, gender identity, religion, sexual orientation, socioeconomic status, political status or any other characteristic or status as the sole consideration for any law enforcement action except when a suspect with a specific characteristic is known.

 It is the policy of the Department to prevent and prohibit the practice of bias based profiling and any other discriminatory practice by all members of the Pembroke Pines Police Department.
-Bias Based Profiling is the selection of individuals based solely on a common trait of a group.
-This includes race, ethnic background, gender, sexual orientation, religion, economic status, age, or cultural group.
+Biased Policing is the selection of individuals based solely on a common trait of a group.
+This includes race, color, ethnic background, national origin, gender, gender identity, disability, sexual orientation, religion, socioeconomic status, political status, age, or cultural group.

-Members of the Department are strictly prohibited from engaging in racial profiling, discriminatory practices and bias based policing of individuals.
+Members of the Department are strictly prohibited from engaging in racial profiling, discriminatory practices and biased policing of individuals.

-If you wish to report a case of Bias Based Profiling please contact the Pembroke Pines Police Department by:
+If you wish to report a case of Biased Policing please contact the Pembroke Pines Police Department by:

-- Coming in person to the police station located at 9500 Pines Blvd.
+- Coming in person to the police station located at 9500 Pines Boulevard.